-- a.
-Names - b.
-Geographic subdivisions smaller than a State - c.
-Birth date, admission date, discharge date, date of death; and all ages over 89 except that such ages and elements may be aggregated into a single category of age 90 or older - d.
-Telephone numbers, fax numbers, email addresses, social security numbers, medical record numbers, health plan beneficiary numbers, account numbers, certificate and/or license numbers - e.
-Biometric identifiers, including finger and voice prints - f.
-Full face photographic images and any comparable images - g.
+- 1. Names - 2.
+Geographic subdivisions smaller than a State - 3.
+Date of Birth, admission date, discharge date, date of death; and all ages over 89 except that such ages and elements may be aggregated into a single category of age 90 or older - 4.
+Telephone numbers, fax numbers, email addresses, social security numbers, medical record numbers, health plan beneficiary numbers, account numbers, certificate and/or license numbers - 5.
+Biometric identifiers, including finger and voice prints - 6.
+Full face photographic images and any comparable images - 7.
 Any other unique identifying number, characteristic, or codes.

 The de-identification of patient case lists does not allow the omission of any cases involving patients under the candidate's care which are otherwise required to be reported.
-Any effort to use the HIPPA rule to avoid listing patients will disqualify the candidate from the examination and additional disciplinary action as appropriate.
+Any effort to use the HIPAA rule to avoid listing patients will disqualify the candidate from the examination and additional disciplinary action as appropriate.
 The completeness of the candidate's case list is subject to audit by the Board.